 - Students should meet with their advisor at their home institution to determine the appropriate courses to take.
 This step cannot be overlooked as it will alleviate many problems in the long run.
 Students should be sure to select twice as many courses as they may desire in the event that they may not get a desired course or section.
 Approval for all possible courses from the home campus is imperative in case a student needs to select second and third choices.
 Also, students must know which courses are needed for degree progression because if those courses are not offered at USC, the student will not be able to exchange with to USC.

 - Course footnotes and prerequisites - Click on the course of interest on the master schedule and more details will appear.
-Students should be sure to pay attention to these because some courses will have prerequisites, major and/or school restrictions listed, which means that we will have to ask the academic department for clearance for a student to take the course(s) or they may not be able to take them at all.
+Students should be sure to pay attention to these because some courses will have prerequisites, major and/or school restrictions listed, which means that YOU will have to ask the academic department for clearance for a student to take the course(s) or they may not be able to take them at all.
 Students should talk with their advisor at the home institution about these footnotes and prerequisites.
 PLEASE NOTE: Honors only sections are restricted to Honors College students.

 - Course compatibility - The Office of Student Engagement is not responsible for collecting syllabi or other course materials for determining whether or not a course meets specific academic requirements for a major or degree progression.
 Those requests must come from the student or the academic advisor directly to the specific academic department at the University where the course is taught.
 If looking for detailed descriptions, please refer to the Academic Bulletin.